Dark Chocolate Pie with Cocoa Nib and Bacon Praline

 - 3 tablespoons salted butter

-- Put the flour, salt and sugar in the bowl of a food processor.
+- Put the flour, sugar, and salt in the bowl of a food processor.
 Pulse a few times to blend.
-Add butter and bacon fat and pulse the food processor until the mixture looks like wet sand.
-Remove and place in a large bowl.1 ¼ cups all-purpose flour, 1 tablespoon granulated sugar, ½ teaspoon salt, ½ cup salted butter, 3 tablespoons bacon fat
+Add the butter and bacon fat and pulse the food processor until the mixture looks like wet sand.
+Remove it and place it in a large bowl.1 ¼ cups all-purpose flour, 1 tablespoon granulated sugar, ½ teaspoon salt, ½ cup salted butter, 3 tablespoons bacon fat

-- Add 4 tablespoons of water and, using only the tips of your fingers, gently mix the dough.
+- Add 4 tablespoons of water to the bowl and, using only the tips of your fingers, gently mix the dough.
 Add more water, 1 tablespoon at a time, until the dough comes together.6-8 tablespoons ice water

-- Form into a ball, cover with plastic wrap and place in the fridge for 20 minutes.
+- Form the dough into a ball, cover with plastic wrap, and place it in the fridge for 20 minutes.